octobercms/docs/services-response-view.md

     return Response::download($pathToFile)->deleteFileAfterSend(true);

-> **Note:** Symfony HttpFoundation, which manages file downloads, requires the file being downloaded to have an ASCII file name.
+> **Note**: Symfony HttpFoundation, which manages file downloads, requires the file being downloaded to have an ASCII file name.

 <a name="redirects"></a>
 ## Redirects